 Killing an enemy player by shooting the person in the head.

-A kill in Counter-Strike happens every time a player shoots an enemy player below 1HP, in which the enemy is no longer ‘active’ in that round.
+A kill in Counter-Strike occurs every time a player shoots an enemy player below 1HP, resulting in the enemy being no longer ‘active’ in that round.

-Legends stage is what is best known as a group stage of a tournament and it is here the tournament
+Legends stage is a group stage of a tournament and it is here that the tournament starts for real.

-Maps are the different ‘fields’ the teams are playing during a game of Counter-Strike e.g. Dust 2,
+Maps are the different ‘fields’ that the teams are playing during a game of Counter-Strike e.g. Dust 2, Mirage, Inferno, etc.

 Most AWP kills

 AWP is the most powerful sniper rifle in Counter-Strike and can kill the opponent in 1 shot.
 Most AWP Kills is the player who gets the most kills counting only that weapon.

 The player who made the most damage to the enemy team during a whole game.
 It can be damage done by weapons and utilities and doesn’t have to be a kill for it to count.